 Michigan ECHO Scholarship

-A tuition-free pathway for Michigan’s frontline workers administered by Michigan College Access Network.
+A tuition-free pathway for individuals who cannot access federal financial aid administered by Michigan College Access Network.

 About the Scholarship

-The Michigan Equity, Courage, Hope, and Opportunity (MI ECHO) Scholarship allows people living in Michigan to access associate's degree and certificate programs.
-The scholarship covers tuition, contact hours, and other mandatory fees.
-Through MI ECHO, students can earn a degree or certificate to gain stable employment and boost their standard of living.
+The Michigan Equity, Courage, Hope, and Opportunity (MI ECHO) Scholarship allows people living in Michigan access to associate degree and certificate programs at in-state community or tribal colleges.
+The scholarship covers tuition, contact hours, lab/course fees, and other mandatory fees.
+Through MI ECHO, students can earn an associate degree or certificate to gain stable employment and boost their standard of living.